alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 DLCU will send you a written invoice to the registered address on your customer account.

-If you need a purchase order number to be quoted on the invoice, state this when you apply or email [DLCUfees@homeoffice.gsi.gov.uk](DLCUCommsOfficer@homeoffice.gsi.gov.uk).
+If you need a purchase order number on the invoice, state this when you apply or email [DLCUfees@homeoffice.gsi.gov.uk](DLCUCommsOfficer@homeoffice.gsi.gov.uk).

-###Annual returns
+##Annual returns

 You must tell the Home Office about the precursor drugs you export each year.

-Complete the [annual return form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/275020/Precursor_chemicals_AR_form-2013.xlsx) and email it by 31 January to the address on the form.
+Complete the [annual return form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/275020/Precursor_chemicals_AR_form-2013.xlsx) (XLS, 151kb) and email it by 31 January to the address on the form.

 [Question for SME: this from is from 2013 - is there an up-to-date version of the form available?]